 For context, this chat was recorded just prior to the madness of 2019 NBA Free Agency.

-People mentioned in this episode, include: Antoine Carr, Bill Fitch, Chris Morris, Drazen Petrovic, Flip Saunders, Joe Dumars, Joe Kleine, Leon Wood, Julius Erving, Wes Matthews & Terry Catledge.
+People mentioned in this episode, include: Antoine Carr, Bill Fitch, Chris Morris, Drazen Petrovic, Flip Saunders, Joe Dumars, Joe Kleine, Leon Wood, Julius Erving, Wes Matthews and Terry Catledge.

 Support: Buy Adam a coffee | Amazon: USA / Australia | Audible | Booktopia | PayPal

 Listen: Apple Podcasts | Google Podcasts | Spotify | Overcast

 Follow: Instagram | Twitter | YouTube | Facebook